guojing0/guojing0.github.io/_posts/2013-07-20-on-learning.md

 I always aspire to create and not be formalist, which means I may not adapt such a life style at first.
 But whatever, I have to and am going to take the challenge, inevitably something I should do could lead to a more effective life and being proactive.

 And I hope I can have fun in the road and be healthy as well.
 Some tips I learned were from Philip Guo's Blog, I've been reading his blog and *The Ph.D.
 Grind* since yesterday.

+Plus I think I'm going to write something else.
+I bought Ellen's *Seriously ...
+I'm Kidding* yesterday on Amazon, it cost much money - for buying books in China.
+Reading is enjoyable and relaxing to me, so I look forward to a funny journey while reading the book.

+**Never forget to have fun, ever.**